>>> def simple_coroutine(): # (1)

 The

-to hold the scheduled events, ordered by increasing time. -
+PriorityQueueto hold the scheduled events, ordered by increasing time. -

 We get the

-from it, to have a local copy because when the simulation runs, each taxi that goes home is removed fromself.procs
+procs_mapargument as adict(or any mapping), but build adictfrom it, to have a local copy because when the simulation runs, each taxi that goes home is removed fromself.procs, and we don’t want to change the object passed by the user.

 Priority queues are a fundamental building block of discrete event simulations: events are created in any order, placed in the queue, and later retrieved in order according to the scheduled time of each one.
 For example, the first two events placed in the queue may be: